 In the US, the affordable care act introduces new rights for consumers.
-The aim is to make health insurance policies and web content easier to understand and accessible to all.
+The aim is to make healthcare member communications easier to understand and accessible to all.
 The act mandates a uniform glossary of terms so that consumers can make fair comparisons between provider health plans.

-A few months ago, we analyzed web content from the top 8 US Health Insurance companies for consistency.
-We looked at consistent terminology on websites.
+A few months ago, we analyzed healthcare member communications from the top 8 US Health Insurance companies for consistency.
+We looked at consistent terminology in their website communications.

-To find out more and learn about why you should check for inconsistent terminology on your site, see our slideshare presentation above.
+To find out more and learn about why you should check for inconsistent terminology on your site, see our slideshare presentation.

 - 1. Do US Health Providers use Consistent Terminology?
 Is plan terminology on provider websites consistent as mandated by the Affordable Care Act (ACA) ?
-Fergal McGovern CEO, VisibleThread Web
+Fergal McGovern CEO, VisibleThread.

 - 2. Why look at US Health Providers ?
-The Affordable Care act mandates Consistent terminology: • To make health insurance policies easier to understand, compare and accessible to all. • Sec.
+The Affordable Care act mandates Consistent terminology: • To make healthcare member communications easier to understand, compare and accessible to all. • Sec.
 2715.
 Development and utilization of uniform explanation of coverage documents and standardized definitions. • “(A) uniform definitions of standard insurance terms and medical terms (consistent with subsection (g)) so that consumers may compare health insurance coverage and understand the terms of coverage (or exception to such coverage);”

 - 3. Like food labelling, in Healthcare; Standardized terms make sense • Easy to understand – Easy to compare • Same for health care, consistent terms – for example; ‘copayment’, ‘coinsurance’ make choosing and comparing plans much easier